ARAVINDs2002/REAL-TIME-TRAFFIC-DENSITY-ANALYSIS-USING-YOLO-V11/README.md

 -scikit-learn

 # news
-Eventhough we focus on implemeting the project using yolo v11 there are 3 model including v8n and v5n.
+Eventhough i focused on implemeting the project using yolo v11 there are 3 model including v8n and v5n.
 # Usage

 ## There are 2 files: